 - Real-world benchmarks: expect variability based on your location, ISP peering, and how busy edge nodes are at any given moment.

 A quick tip: if you’re testing Ghost vpn edge on a new device, run a few quick trials at different times of day.
 You’ll likely notice the best results during off-peak hours when edge nodes have more capacity.
-Online vpn edge: the ultimate guide to using an online vpn edge for privacy, security, streaming, and remote access
+Free vpn edge reddit: the ultimate guide to free VPNs for Edge, privacy, streaming, safety, and smart choices in 2026

 Edge network architecture vs traditional VPN routing